EOEPCA/deployment-guide/docs/quickstart/scripted-deployment.md

 The script [`deploy/eoepca/eoepca.sh`](https://github.com/EOEPCA/deployment-guide/blob/main/deploy/eoepca/eoepca.sh) acts as an entry-point to the full system deployment.
 In order to tailor the deployment for your target environment, the script is configured through environment variables and command-line arguments.
 By default the script assumes deployment to a local minikube.

+> **NOTE that the scripted deployment assumes that installation of the [Prerequisite Tooling](../cluster/prerequisite-tooling.md) has been performed.**

 The following subsections lead through the steps for a full local deployment.
 Whilst minikube is assumed, minimal adaptions are required to make the deployment to your existing Kubernetes cluster.

 The deployment follows these broad steps: